/api/transactions/locker/download

 cURL

-# Download coins from locker (automatically grades to Bank/Fracked/Counterfeit)
+# Download coins from locker to specific wallet (automatically grades to Bank/Fracked/Counterfeit)

 # Example output: